GLOBAL MARKETS-World stocks stay near all-time high after Fed signals

 * Yellen leads some to pare bets on immediate rate hike

-NEW YORK, Feb 25 An index of world equities stayed within reach of an all-time high on Wednesday as investors welcomed comments from Federal Reserve Chair Janet Yellen suggesting the U.S. central bank is in no rush to raise interest rates.
+LONDON, Feb 25 World stocks stayed within reach of an all-time high on Wednesday as investors welcomed comments from Federal Reserve Chair Janet Yellen suggesting that the U.S. central bank is in no rush raise interest rates.

-Markets were also supported by slightly better than expected Chinese factory activity data and U.S. sales of new homes.
+Markets, still on a high after the euro zone agreed to extend Greece's aid deal, were also supported by slightly better than expected Chinese factory activity data.

-Shares in Brazil fell, meanwhile, led by a 7 percent drop in Petrobras, the country's largest company, after its credit was downgraded to 'junk' status due to an ongoing corruption probe and concerns about liquidity.
-Brazil's Bovespa index was down 1.3 percent.
+But Wall Street was expected to see the S&P 500 and Dow ease off their latest record highs when trading resumes.

+European bourses were also happy to take a breather after six days of unbroken gains and a surge since the start of the year that has seen the benchmark FTSEurofirst 300 race up roughly 17 percent.

+Because Yellen gave no sign of an imminent rate increase, investors piled back into U.S. Treasuries, sending benchmark 10-year yields back below 2 percent and two-year yields to 2-1/2-week lows.

-The euro zone's approval of Greece's reform plan on Tuesday, a requirement for Athens to receive a four-month extension to its bailout, continued to help European bonds.
+News on Tuesday that the euro zone had approved Greece's reform plan, a requirement for Athens to receive a four-month extension to its bailout, continued to help European bonds.

 Germany saw investors effectively pay to lend it money for five years for the first time at a bond auction.
 Irish yields hovered at a new low of just 1 percent, although Greece saw its yields nudge up.

-European bourses edged lower after six days of gains.
-The benchmark FTSEurofirst 300 fell 0.3 percent Wednesday.
+Aggressive action like the ECB's 1 trillion euro bond buying programme starting next month are squeezing almost all returns out of higher-rated bonds, making shares attractive to global investors.

-China's flash HSBC/Markit Purchasing Managers Index inched above the line denoting growth in activity, beating the consensus forecast for a slight contraction.
+In China, the world's second largest economy, the closely watched flash HSBC/Markit Purchasing Managers' Index inched above the line denoting growth in activity, beating the consensus forecast for a slight contraction due to risks from weak foreign demand and deepening deflationary pressures.

+"We believe more policy easing is still warranted at the current stage to support growth," said Qu Hongbin, HSBC's chief economist in China.

-MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.85 percent, but Japan's Nikkei snapped a five-day climb after hitting a 15-year high the previous day.
+MSCI's broadest index of Asia-Pacific shares outside Japan ended up 0.85 percent, but Japan's Nikkei snapped a five-day climb after hitting a 15-year high the previous day.

+Weakening global growth has been keeping investors on edge about the Fed's plans, with some worrying that a premature start to a rate-hike cycle there could drain momentum from the U.S. economy even as Europe and China continue to struggle.

+Among commodities, oil overcame pressure from expectations that U.S. crude inventories will rise again, garnering support from news of a shutdown of Libyan oilfields and comments from Saudi Arabia that it was seeing a pick-up in demand.

 March 24 Tesla Motors Inc will start taking orders for its solar roof tiles in April, Chief Executive Elon Musk said in a Tweet on Friday.